trlinkin/puppet-nsswitch/README.md

 ### Defaults

-Currently this module has support for EL based Linux distributions, Fedora, Ubuntu, and Gentoo.
+Currently this module has support for EL based Linux distributions, Fedora, Debian/Ubuntu, and Gentoo.
 This module by default will create a basic nsswitch.conf that uses defaults derived from what the distribution uses in the nsswitch.conf file on fresh install.
 These defaults have been verified on the mentioned distributions by the kindness and diligence of